vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 Ibid.
 13.282

-INTRODUCTION TO THE TANTRÄLOKA
+INTRODUCTION TO THE TANTRāLOKA

 37 to 101 and then dwells on his own thesis from Kārikā 102 onwards.
 In so doing, Abhinava is al- ways seized of the related auxiliary matters as well.
 His frequent reversal to the 'original' or the 'subject in hand' may be understood only in this light.'
 In the context of Śivahastavidhi, a part of Samayidikṣā, he starts discussing about various types of initiates. such as Putraka, Acarya and Daisika finding them contextually relevant and reverts to Sivahastavidhi, the original item.
 Similarly as a part of his over-all organisational scheme the discussion on subordinate or particular issues (Anujoddeśa) follows that on principal or general issue (Pürvaja Uddeśa).
 As we shall be seeing in detail subsequently he misses no opportunity to furnish proper background of the pro- posed subordinate topic.
-For instance, in the 15th Ähnika, assigned to Samayi initiation, Abhinava be- fore discussing the first ancillary issue i.e., types of consecration or bath (Snanabheda), dwells on the necessary background.
+For instance, in the 15th āhnika, assigned to Samayi initiation, Abhinava be- fore discussing the first ancillary issue i.e., types of consecration or bath (Snanabheda), dwells on the necessary background.
 The third phase of his style, which we have called as mixed, sometimes has a strange feature about it, that is, the detail refers to content while the condensation to body of the text, as for instance in Samayidikṣā.
 It means that Vistara and Sankṣepa have varied applications sometimes to the physical body of the text and sometimes to its contents.

 1. एवं प्रसङ्गनिर्णीतं प्रकृतं तु निरूप्यते ।